This post may contain affiliate links. See my disclosure for more info.

 - Make the dressing.
-Make the balsamic vinaigrette and set aside.
+Make the balsamic vinaigrette and set it aside.

 How can you make this roasted beet salad using what you already have?
 Here are some ideas…

-- Out of romaine? ➝ use, bibb (also called butter lettuce), green leaf, or red leaf lettuce
+- Out of romaine? - use, bibb (also called butter lettuce), green leaf, or red leaf lettuce instead.

-- No macadamia nuts? ➝ other nuts and seeds that work: walnuts, pumpkin seeds, pistachios, or hazelnuts
+- No macadamia nuts? - sub for walnuts, pumpkin seeds, pistachios, or hazelnuts.

 - Choosing beets.
 Get beets that are firm in your hands and don't feel squishy.
 You can buy them in a bunch or sometimes just the beets themselves (with the greens and stems removed).